ae-bii/neural-geometry/doc/source/index.rst

 .. nlgm documentation master file, created by on Thu Jul  4 16:03:45 2024.

-Welcome to ``nlgm``'s documentation!
+Welcome to Neural Geometry's documentation!
 =======================================

 .. warning::
    The package is still in its early stages.
 Updates may cause breaking changes.

-Neural Latent Geometry Manifolds (``nlgm``) is a Python package inspired by the approach taken in `Neural Latent Geometry Search: Product Manifold Inference via Gromov-Hausdorff-Informed Bayesian Optimization <https://arxiv.org/pdf/2309.04810.pdf>`_.
+Neural Geometry is a Python package inspired by the approach taken in `Neural Latent Geometry Search: Product Manifold Inference via Gromov-Hausdorff-Informed Bayesian Optimization <https://arxiv.org/pdf/2309.04810.pdf>`_.

 Features
 --------